-This report has been prepared in accordance with the requirements of Section 421 of the Companies Act 2006 and the Enterprise and Regulatory Reform Act 2013.
-An Ordinary Resolution for the approval of this report will be put to the Members of the Company at the forthcoming AGM.
+This report has been prepared in accordance with the requirements of the Companies Act 2006.
+An Ordinary Resolution for the approval of this report will be put to the members of the Company at the forthcoming AGM.
 The law requires the Company's Auditor to audit certain of the disclosures provided.
-Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report on pages 50 to 55.
+Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report on pages 50 to 56.
 This report includes a section on the Company's policy for the remuneration of its Directors.

-The Directors have established a Remuneration Committee comprising the Board, with Allister Langlands as its Chairman.
+The Board has established a Remuneration Committee comprising all the Directors, with Allister Langlands as its Chairman.
 As all of the Directors are non-executive, the Principles of the UK Corporate Governance Code in respect of executive directors' remuneration do not apply.

-At 30 November 2017 and as at the date of this Annual Report the Company had three non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
+At 30 November 2018, and as at the date of this Annual Report, the Company had three non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
 The names of the Directors who served during the year together with the fees paid during the year are shown in the table on page 40.

-The dates of appointment of the Directors in office as at 30 November 2017 and the dates on which they will next be proposed for re-election are as follows:
+The dates of appointment of the Directors in office as at 30 November 2018 and the dates on which they will next be proposed for re-election are as follows:

-Date of original appointment Due date for re-election Allister Langlands 1 June 2013 24 April 2018 Gordon Humphries 7 February 2006 24 April 2018 Charles Young 1 June 2013 24 April 2018
+Date of original appointment Due date for re-election Allister Langlands 1 June 2013 30 April 2019 Gordon Humphries 7 February 2006 30 April 2019 Charles Young 1 June 2013 30 April 2019

-During the year ended 30 November 2017 the Board was not provided with advice or services by any person in respect of its consideration of the Directors' remuneration.
+During the year ended 30 November 2018, the Board was not provided with advice or services by any person in respect of its consideration of the Directors' remuneration.
 However, in the application of the Board's policy on Directors' remuneration, as defined below, the Committee expects, from time to time, to review the fees paid to the directors of other venture capital trust companies.

-During the year ended 30 November 2016 the Remuneration Committee carried out a review of the remuneration policy and the level of Directors' fees and recommended that, with effect from 1 December 2016, the rates of remuneration should be revised to: £22,000 for the Chairman; £20,500 for the Chairman of the Audit Committee; and £18,000 for each other Director.
-During the year ended 30 November 2017, the Remuneration Committee carried out a further review of the remuneration policy and the level of Directors' fees and recommended that the levels of remuneration be increased by a further £500 per annum for each Director with effect from 1 December 2017 to £22,500 for the Chairman; £21,000 for the Chairman of the Audit Committee and £18,500 for each other Director.
+During the year ended 30 November 2017 the Remuneration Committee carried out a review of the remuneration policy and the level of Directors' fees and recommended that, with effect from 1 December 2017, the rates of remuneration should be revised to: £22,500 for the Chairman; £21,000 for the Chairman of the Audit Committee; and £18,500 for each other Director.
+During the year ended 30 November 2018, the Remuneration Committee carried out a further review of the remuneration policy and the level of Directors' fees and recommended that the levels of remuneration be increased by a further £500 per annum for each Director with effect from 1 December 2018 to £23,000 for the Chairman; £21,500 for the Chairman of the Audit Committee and £19,000 for each other Director.